 - Which drives work back to the Jira board for our next cycle of work.

-This is a very simple version of a longer discussion I had with a team.
-Using all of the DevOps buzz words from the 3 Ways, Continuous Integration to Continuous Deployment (CICDCD+), the 5 ideals, automation, containers, sprint, and others, I explained the first image.
+This is a very simple version of a longer DevOps and ITSM discussion I had with a team.
+Using all of the DevOps buzzwords from the 3 Ways, Continuous Integration to Continuous Deployment (CICDCD+), the 5 ideals, automation, containers, sprint, and others, I explained the first image.
 Using no ITIL language whatsoever.
 The audience was flabbergasted as they saw their perceptions fall away.
 I then challenged them, and I now challenge you, to do the same with the second image.
 Explain it using ITSM words.
 No DevOps or Agile words allowed.

 My tips for addressing this IT perception of different

-Mitigate the perception of different by creating a common language for performing IT activities, the roles of IT, and the metrics of IT.
+Mitigate the perception of DevOps and ITSM being different by creating a common language for performing IT activities, the roles of IT, and the metrics of IT.
 The best words should reflect the “perception of customer.”
 The customer doesn’t care about your incident or problem management team or process.
 They simply want their issue resolved, so create a resolution language and practice.Your customers don’t care about your ContinuousEverything technology capability, they simply want great experiences – @DanielBreston #ITSM #DevOps Click To Tweet

 Your customers don’t care about your ContinuousEverything technology capability, they simply want great experiences as they visit your company website.
 So, create experience words for your practices.

 Importantly, don’t have a team of people who removed from these activities create the language.
 These words and metrics and practices must be owned and developed by the people doing those tasks daily.

-Change the perception and see what truth (reality) you can create in terms of ITSM and DevOps.
+Change the perception and see what truth (reality) you can create in terms of DevOps and ITSM.
 Please, let me know how your perceptions change and, if you need advice or even a facilitator, I’m happy to have a chat with you.